syncfusion-content/xamarin-docs/Xamarin/SfRangeSlider/ToolTip-Support.md

 ### TopLeft

-the Tooltip will be placed either above the Thumb in horizontal orientation or left of the Thumb in vertical orientation.
+the ToolTip will be placed either above the Thumb in horizontal orientation or left of the Thumb in vertical orientation.

 {% tabs %}

-{% highlight c# %}

-	rangeslider.ToolTipPlacement = ToolTipPlacement.TopLeft;

-{% endhighlight %}

 {% highlight xaml %}